 By the way — if you’ve already made and launched a course before, this post is relevant for you, too.
 You may find steps you overlooked the first time around, and we have specific recommendations at the end of the post on how to get those purchases rolling during your launch.

 Want help building and launching your course?
-You can book a free strategy session where we’ll do an in-depth audit of your current situation and talk through a detailed marketing plan to help you grow.
+You can book a complimentary strategy session where we’ll audit your business strategy and talk through a 90-day plan to skyrocket revenue.

 5 Common Mistakes That Will Keep You From Launching a Great Online Course